 - How long has the company been in business?

-- Where are the ingredients sourced from?
-Email the company.
+- Where are their ingredients sourced from?
+Email the company and ask.

 A particularly important thing that I learned with regards to long term shelf life foods of this type (#10 cans, dehydrated, freeze dried) –

 How did it work out?
 Were you happy with it?
+Did it taste okay or good?
 Okay, then you can buy more.